Myat Kaung Khant

-Myat Kaung Khant (မြတ်ကောင်းခန့်; born 15 July 2000) is a Burmese professional footballer who plays as a midfielder for Myanmar national football team and Chainat Hornbill F.C.
+Myat Kaung Khant (မြတ်ကောင်းခန့်; born 15 July 2000) is a Burmese professional footballer who plays as a midfielder for Myanmar National League club Shan United and the Myanmar national team.

 Myat Kaung Khant was a talented home grown player of Myanmar Football Academy.
 In 2017, Yadanarbon signed Myat Kaung Khant with a transfer fee of 5,000,000 MMK.
 He officially made his debut in 2018 at the age of 17 and since then, he had been part of the senior squad.
-He scored his first ever professional goal in his debut game.
-After spending 2 years in Myanmar National League, he earned a move to Chainat Hornbill in Thai League 2.
+He scored his first ever professional goal on his debut game.
+After spending 2 years in Myanmar National League, he moved to Chainat Hornbill in Thai League 2.

 Club career

 Myat Kaung Khant made his first professional goal against Ayeyawady United F.C. on 8 April 2018.